slans04/Unofficial_DCS_Setup/pages/Log Files.md

 # Using DxDiag reports

 Sometimes a log from the game isn't enough; the game may fail to realise it's crashing or the crash might be totally unrelated to the game.
 The `DxDiag.txt` can be generated in order to share more in-depth diagnostic  information regarding the device with others, including a small portion of the Windows Error Reporting.
-This in particular can be used to hone in on other issues with the device that may be affecting the game negatively.
+This in particular can be used to hone in on other issues with the device such as bluescreens.

 These are often included automatically in crashlogs (`dcs.log-12345678-123456.zip`).